vhmth/Pill/README.md

 present and a command line flag has not been defined for that option, the default for that specific option detailed above will be used.

+3.)
+The 'editor' flag:

+Pill comes equipped with a built-in subshell that allows you to open its results directly from command line.
+This flag specifies the editor which the subshell will use to open a result returned by Pill.
+If the editor option in options.json is not present nor is an editor passed in via the "--editor" flag when calling Pill, the quick-open subshell will not open, but the results returned by Pill will still be displayed.
+If you have specified the "editor" field in options.json but wish to only see the results and not fire this subshell, passing 'none' to the command line "--editor" flag will ensure this behavior.

 Uninstallation
 ==============